fixie-ai/ultravox-client-sdk-android/README.md

 5. Run publishToMaven (from within AndroidStudio)
 6. Compress the output "ai" directory into a zip file
 7. Upload that zip to https://central.sonatype.com/publishing and work through the UI to publish
+8. Create a new tag/release in GitHub please!